ProtenusInc/spring-code-challenge/README.md

 you have finished we would like you to **submit your code using the Greenhouse upload link or Dropbox, Google Drive, etc. (*not* a Git branch/fork).**

-**TIP**: We recommend using a REST tester such as Talend API Tester to assist with executing against your endpoints.

-**TIP**: It may be easier to inspect your database with a standalone MongoDB installation.
-However, the final submission must operate using the embedded DB.
+**TIP**: It may be helpful to use a file-based DB (specified in `application.yml`) to persist between restarts, as well as making use of the H2 ui found at http://localhost:8080/h2-console.